Lanterns (TV series): Writing

-Mundy, King, and Lindelof had written the pilot script and series bible for Lanterns by the end of May 2024, when a full writers' room was being put together for the series.
+Mundy, King, and Lindelof had written the pilot script and series bible for Lanterns by the end of May 2024, when they were assembling a full writers' room.
 Justin Britt-Gibson, Breannah Gibson, and Vanessa Baden are also writers on the series.
-They were present on-set to answer questions regarding comic book history, and instructed the actors to have a holistic understanding of Jordan and Stewart's characters rather than reading comics from a specific time period.
+They were present on set to answer questions regarding comic book history and instructed the actors to have a holistic understanding of Jordan and Stewart's characters rather than reading comics from a specific time period.
+King also took inspiration from his experience as a CIA counterterrorism officer.
 Britt-Gibson previously worked with Lindelof on the script for an untitled Star Wars film.
 Writing for the series was completed by the start of filming in February 2025.